Dalma Maradona: Biography

-Dalma Maradona was born 2 April 1987 at Clínica del Solin in Buenos Aires, the daughter Claudia Villafañe and Diego Maradona.
-Her paternal grandfather Diego Maradona "Chitoro" (1927–2015), who worked at a chemicals factory, was of Guaraní (Indigenous) and Spanish (Basque) descent, and her paternal grandmother Dalma Salvadora Franco, "Doña Tota" (1930–2011), was of Italian descent.
+Dalma Maradona was born 2 April 1987 at Clínica del Solin in Buenos Aires, the daughter of Claudia Villafañe and Diego Maradona.
+Her paternal grandfather Diego Maradona "Chitoro" (1927–2015), who worked at a chemicals factory, was of Guaraní (Indigenous) and Spanish (Basque) descent, and her paternal grandmother Dalma Salvadora Franco, "Doña Tota" (1929–2011), was of Italian and Croatian descent.

 Her father played for football club S.S.C.
 Napoli in Naples, Italy.
 She also lived for some time in the Spanish city of Seville for the same reason.
 At the age of six, she returned to Buenos Aires to live with her grandmother, since she did not feel comfortable in Spain.

 She began her training in acting at the school of Hugo Midón.
 After an exhaustive selection, she managed to be one of the hundred applicants to enter the University Institute of Art (IUNA), receiving a Bachelor of Acting in 2011.
 She went to Saint Edward's College, in the city of Vicente López.
 Dalma maintained a sentimental relationship with Fernando Molina for more than 8 years.
 In 2011, she separated from Molina, abruptly, due to an alleged infidelity.

 On 31 March 2018, after five years of dating, Dalma married Andrés Caldarelli.
 On 12 March 2019, the first daughter from their marriage, whom they called Roma, was born in Buenos Aires.